ajgifford/keepwatching-types/docs/watch-status-types.md

 **Values:**

+- `UNAIRED = 'UNAIRED'` - Content has not yet aired, air date/release date is in the future
 - `NOT_WATCHED = 'NOT_WATCHED'` - Content has not been viewed
 - `WATCHING = 'WATCHING'` - Content is currently being viewed (in progress)
 - `WATCHED = 'WATCHED'` - Content has been completely viewed